dmijatovic/dv4all-stencil-web-components/readme.md

 # Stencil Component Starter

-This is a starter project for building a standalone Web Component using Stencil.
+This is a starter project for building standalone Web Component using Stencil.
 Stencil is also great for building entire apps.
 For that, use the [stencil-app-starter](https://github.com/ionic-team/stencil-app-starter) instead.

 ## Remarks